How is it works#

 /proc/meminfo

-Decode and read status from all swap using
+Decode and read the status from all swaps using

 swapon